 Amazon Web Services (AWS) was the leading cloud service provider in the second quarter accounting for 31 percent of total spending after growing 37 percent on an annual basis, a new report has shown, as top Cloud vendors aim to cut carbon footprint for a green future.

-Microsoft Azure was the second-largest cloud service provider with a 22 percent market share, followed by Google Cloud that grew 66 percent in the latest quarter and accounted for an 8 percent market share, according to the report by market research firm Canalys.
+Microsoft Azure was the second-largest cloud service provider with a 22 percent market share, followed by Google Cloud, which grew 66 percent in the latest quarter and accounted for an 8 percent market share, according to the report by market research firm Canalys.

 The Cloud infrastructure services spending increased 36 percent to $47 billion in Q2, as workload migration and cloud-native application development accelerated.